-In 2018, 245 wells were tested for pesticides in regional and local project areas.
-One-hundred six (106) wells out of the 245 wells sampled had positive detections.
-There were 31 different pesticides, metabolites or breakdown products or VOCs detected in 2018 (Table 2).
+In 2019, 255 wells were tested for pesticides in regional and local project areas.
+Ninety-three (93) wells out of the 255 wells sampled had positive detections.
+There were 26 different pesticides, metabolites or breakdown products or VOCs detected in 2019 (Table 2).

-Thirty-one (31) different types of pesticides or their metabolites were detected at IFQAL, or in the VOC samples tested at IBL (Table 2 and Figure 1).
-There were 188 pesticide detections in those 106 wells.
-Of the 106 wells found with measurable pesticide concentrations, 57 wells had 1 measurable pesticide.
-There were 31 wells that had 2 measurable pesticide concentrations, 10 wells with 3 measurable pesticide concentrations, 6 wells with 4 measurable pesticide concentrations, 1 well with 6 measurable pesticide concentrations, and 1 well with 9 measurable pesticide concentrations (Figure 2).
+Twenty-six different types of pesticides, their metabolites or other toxins were detected at IFQAL, or in the VOC samples tested at IBL (Table 2 and Figure 1).
+There were 155 pesticide detections (and 1 other toxin) in those 93 wells.
+Of the 93 wells found with measurable pesticide concentrations, 54 wells had 1 measurable pesticide.
+There were 25 wells that had 2 measurable pesticide concentrations, 9 wells with 3 measurable pesticide concentrations, 4 wells with 4 measurable pesticide concentrations, and 1 well with 9 measurable pesticide concentrations (Figure 2).